CREEPY CRAWLY PESTS THAT GIVE HOMEOWNERS A SCARE THIS HALLOWEEN

 Here’s a guide to some common critters that may spook homeowners this fall, along with tips to prevent them from turning the home into a haunted house.

 Rats – One of the most reviled pests, rats can contaminate food, spread dangerous diseases and create fire hazards by chewing through electrical wires.
 Before homeowners bring boxes of pumpkins and faux cobwebs inside to decorate for Halloween, they should inspect them for signs of an infestation such as gnaw marks and rodent droppings.
+Should they find any, they might then wish to inspect different areas of the house.

 Bats – Bats are frequent carriers of rabies, which can be fatal if left untreated.
 They often enter homes through attics, belfries and under fascia boards.
 Homeowners should screen attic vents and openings to chimneys, and install door sweeps this fall to keep bats out of the home.